What Is Epilepsy?

 Side Effects.
 Tiagabine may cause significant side effects including dizziness, fatigue, agitation, and tremor.
 The FDA has warned that tiagabine may cause seizures in patients without epilepsy.
 Tiagabine is only approved for use with other anti-epilepsy medicines to treat partial seizures in adults and children 12 years and older

 Ezogabine (Potiga), a potassium channel opener, was approved in 2011 for treatment of partial seizures in adults.
 Ezogabine is used as an add-on (adjunctive) medication.
 Its most serious side effect is urinary retention.
 Patients should be monitored for symptoms such as difficulty initiating urination, weak urine stream, or painful urination.
 Other side effects may include coordination problems, memory problems, fatigue, dizziness, and double vision.
+In 2013, the FDA warned that this drug may cause retina abnormalities, vision loss, and skin discoloration.

 Perampanel (Fycompa) was approved in 2012 as add-on treatment for partial onset seizures in patients age 12 years and older.
-Perampael is the first in a new class of AEDs for uncontrolled partial epilepsy.
+Perampanel is the first in a new class of AEDs for uncontrolled partial epilepsy.
 It targets the AMPA glutamate receptor, which is involved in seizure activity.
 Perampanel is taken as a once-daily tablet.
 Common side effects may include dizziness, drowsiness, and fatigue.
-Peramanel also has a boxed warning to alert about potential risks of serious mood changes and mental disturbances including irritability, aggression, anxiety, and violent thoughts or behaviors.
+Perampanel also has a boxed warning to alert about potential risks of serious mood changes and mental disturbances including irritability, aggression, anxiety, and violent thoughts or behaviors.

 Less Commonly Used AEDs